Problems

 Why Poop Is Harder Than Pee

-Your toddler isn't being defiant—their body is genuinely working harder to control bowel movements than urine.
+Your toddler isn't being defiant — their body is working harder to control bowel movements.

 Physical Complexity